AbhishekReddys07/1.-Network-Monitoring-and-Automated-Response-System-/README.md

 5. Executing the Timer Script:

-If the conditions for running the timer script are satisfied, the function initiates the timer script.
-This could be done by calling another function, executing a shell command, or triggering a timer event in the application.
+If the conditions for running the timer ,This could be done by calling another function, executing a shell command, or triggering a timer event in the application.